mangapress/mangapress/readme.txt

 keep track of your comic posts.
 Manga+Press also includes its own custom template tags to help make creating themes easier.

 == Upgrade Notice ==
+= 2.7.5 =
+   * Fixed 404 when visiting comic pages after update (ported from upcoming 2.8 release)
+   * Fixed undefined index errors caused by checkboxes when settings page is updated
+   * Tested works with WordPress 3.8

 = 2.7.4 =
    * Fixed SQL bugs relating to "Group By Category" option